GiddyLinux/ipscanner-kotlin/README.md

-Generate random IPs and scans for port 80, if present it will be saved in an output file
+Generate random IPs and scans for port 80, if present it will be saved in an output file along with its hostname